 – 3 large courgettes or rice noodles (see notes above)

-- stir for a few minutes then add a generous helping of tamari, peanut butter, sesame oil and ginger.
+3. stir for a few minutes then add a generous helping of tamari, peanut butter, sesame oil, spices and and ginger.
 Stir in with almond milk until it’s to the consistency you want it (don’t forget it does thicken up a little as it cooks)

-- meanwhile, spiralize your courgettes and stir fry in a little coconut oil for approx 4 mins
+4. meanwhile, spiralize or slice your courgettes and stir fry in a little coconut oil for approx 4 mins

-- add your cooked courgetti to the wok. give it a good stir and then serve up and enjoy!
+6. add your cooked courgetti to the wok, give it a good stir and then serve up and enjoy either as it is or with rice noodles added in last minute